english-blog/english-blog.github.io/_posts/2012-04-12-buying-gold-jewellery-know-the-facts-first.md

 *Please purchase the Gold Ornaments, ONLY if it is hallmarked with BIS logo.*

 **Sovereign:** It is actually a gold coin of United Kingdom issued way back in 1817, which is valued roughly at one Pound Sterling.
 The weight of the gold coin is roughly 7.988052 grams.
-Even after British left India, we still use the term "Sovereign" as a unit to measure gold jewellery.
+Even after British left India, we still use the term "Sovereign" as a unit to measure gold jewelry.

 1 Sovereign = 8 grams of Gold.